See Future Performances, Past Performances

 Nicholas Palmer directed the Owensboro Symphony in a performance of "Liberty for All" on July 4, 2010.

-The Interlochen Faculty Brass performed the brass choir version of "Musica Mobilis" on July 8, 2010 with Tom Roccobono conducting.
+The Interlochen Faculty Brass performed the brass choir version of "Musica Mobilis" on July 8, 2010 with Tom Riccobono conducting.

 June, 2010